 My advice?
 If your company offers you an L-1 transfer, take it seriously.
 Have a conversation with an immigration lawyer to make sure the petition is strong, especially if you are going the L-1B route.
 And enjoy the fact that as a Canadian, you get to skip the consulate line.
 That alone is worth celebrating.

 Important: US immigration rules can change.
-This guide reflects the process as of February 2026.
+This guide reflects the process as of March 2026.
 Always verify current requirements with USCIS before making plans.

 Other ways Canadians can work in the US: TN Visa | H-1B Visa | E-1/E-2 Visa | O-1 Visa